hpk42/muacrypt/core/README.rst

     $ pip install -e .

-Changes you subsequently make to the sources will be available without further installing the autocrypt package again.
+Changes you subsequently make to the sources will be available without further installing the muacrypt package again.